 Identity is formed over time, experiences, relationships and processes, and cannot be understood as something innate, which comes from an early age, or from birth as something fixed for the individual.
-Thus, it remains in a continuous state of incompleteness, always in the process of development:

-The old identities, which for so long have stabilized the social world, are in decline, giving rise to new identities and fragmenting the modern individual[...]
-The idea that identities were fully unified and coherent and that they have now become totally displaced is a highly simplistic way of telling the story of the modern subject (Hall, 2015, p.
-9, 17).
+Thus, it remains in a continuous state of incompleteness, always in the process of development (Hall, 2015).
+The author also states that "the old identities, which for so long stabilized the social world, are in decline, giving rise to new identities and fragmenting the modern individual" (p.
+9).